 When considering jobs in criminal justice, most applicants tend to focus their job search on local or state agencies.
 If they consider federal law enforcement jobs, typically they look for careers with the FBI, Secret Service or U.S. Marshals.
-One often overlooked career choice is within the branches of the United States Military as member of the Department of Defense civilian police forces.
+One often overlooked career choice is within the branches of the United States Military as a member of the Department of Defense civilian police forces.

 To free up military personnel so that they are available for deployment if need be, the Department of Defense employs civilian police officers.
 These officers augment the military police and assist in providing base security and law enforcement functions.

 Job Functions and Work Environment of DoD Police

 Department of Defense police officers work in a number of different environments, at military installations across the United States.
 Each branch employs its own police officers, who all fall underneath the umbrella of the title DoD police.
 Also, the Pentagon has a police force that also falls within this category.